-Jovial Foods is one of them and uses a bronze die for artisanal extrusion of every type of einkorn and gluten free pastas on offer.
+Jovial Foods is one of them and uses a bronze die for artisanal extrusion of every type of einkorn and gluten-free pasta on offer.

 As a bonus, the rough texture of pasta made with a bronze die holds the pasta sauce better, making for a tastier dish.
-Industrialized pasta made in teflon-coated dies don’t “carry” the sauce very well because the smooth pasta actually repels the sauce.
+Industrialized pasta made in Teflon-coated dies doesn’t “carry” the sauce very well because the smooth pasta actually repels the sauce.

 Why Would Pasta Companies Use Teflon Instead of Bronze?

-The bottom line is avoid pasta that has a smooth sheen or lacks a rough surface.
-Pasta with this type of appearance screams, “I was made in teflon!”
+The bottom line is avoiding pasta that has a smooth sheen or lacks a rough surface.
+Pasta with this type of appearance screams, “I was made in Teflon!”